 Who serves which part of the value chain?

-From a management perspective, understanding how the ML value chain looks like is not enough.
+From a management perspective, understanding what the ML value chain looks like is not enough.
 Business executives should also know who delivers the value at each step.

 There are highly specialized companies, each serving a specific activity of the ML value chain.
 By focusing on their core competencies, these companies can provide best-in-class service in a particular area.
 Also, companies can configure their suppliers in a way that suits them best.